Pelvic Inflammatory Disease

 What Is Pelvic Inflammatory Disease (PID)?

-Pelvic inflammatory disease (PID) is an infection of a woman's ovaries, fallopian tubes, and/or uterus.
+Pelvic inflammatory disease (PID) is an infection of the ovaries, fallopian tubes, and/or uterus.
+It is usually caused by an STD (sexually transmitted disease).
 Treatment with antibiotics can help prevent long-lasting problems.

 What Are the Signs & Symptoms of PID?